SJ23 Tech Tip B11, (Updated 2024-04-21) Bob Schimmel

 • Spray the first application at the back, very thin and let harden.
 Then fill the gap from bottom back to top, spraying lightly as you.
 Let set overnight to fully harden.

 CAPS - Below is the starboard cap in place with sealant curing.
 This job demands long reaching bar clamps.
-The port side was more difficult due to the obstructing run light wires and the water tank fill & vent tubes.
+The port side was more difficult due to the obstructing run of light wires and the water tank fill & vent tubes.
 I'll spare you those details!

 • To minimize the risk of a board slipping out of place I let the first board cure for 24 hours.
 Once the clamps were out of the way I installed the second board.

 • With the sealant cured on both boards I inspected the fillets and filled a few shallow spots.
 Finally I applied the last coat of Sikaflex around each board forming a full fillet with a tongue depressor.
-Let cure for 24 hours or more.
+Let cure for 24 hours.

 NOTE - The following views are looking through the bulkhead door into the bottom of the locker.
 The stem is at the top of the image.
+I know, it looks weird.

 GRATE - The vinyl grate on top of the sloped bottom lets the line drip dry to minimize stink.
 The drain hole is just at the low corner of the grate (top of photo).